-Serbian Energy Market as Integral Part of the SEE Region, interview with Mr.Gorazd Azman, Director, BSP Regional Energy Exchange LL C7.
-November 2011. / Uncategorized
+Serbian Energy Market as Integral Part of the SEE Region, interview with Mr.Gorazd Azman, Director, BSP Regional Energy Exchange LL C, Uncategorized

 BSP Regional Energy Exchange is to become a leading cross-border energy exchange in South East Europe and to integrate these markets through the mechanisms of market coupling or implicit auctions into a common European electricity market.

 Serbia Energy Business Magazine proudly presents the opinions of different stakeholders in Serbian Energy Sector.

 Interview with Mr. Gorazd Ažman, Director, BSP Regional Energy Exchange LL C, conducted by Vladimir Markovic, Msc APR Serbia Energy Business Magazine

 Mr. Gorazd Ažman, Director, BSP Regional Energy Exchange LL C

 BSP Regional Energy Exchange LL C, which operates under trademark BSP SouthPool, is a regional energy exchange in South-Eastern Europe, as you mentioned established in 2008.
 Its headquarters are in Ljubljana.
 It provides market participants with comprehensive and high-quality liquid, competitive and transparent organised electricity market services.
 Currently, BSP SouthPool enables electricity trading on the Slovenian and Serbian markets; however, trading will also be possible on other markets in the region in the future, first of all in Macedonia.
 The objective of the BSP Regional Energy Exchange is to become a leading cross-border energy exchange in South East Europe and to integrate these markets through the mechanisms of market coupling or implicit auctions into a common European electricity market.
 We see Serbian electricity market as very important for successful integration of South East European and European electricity markets.